two Dynamic Concrete Pumping pumps working on a project

 How Are Aggregates Used in Concrete?

-- Gap graded: This grade contains a combination or small and large particles.
+• Gap graded: This grade contains a combination of small and large particles.
 While gap-graded aggregate is tightly packed, it doesn’t include medium-sized aggregates.
 The significant difference in particle size doesn’t provide the same uniformity as well-graded aggregate concrete.

 What Type of Aggregate Is Used in Concrete?